Mio-sha512/OpenStick-Kernel-Compiler/README.md

 The script supports interactive and non-interactive modes and a small set of flags.
 Use these from the command line or via the interactive menu.

-- `--auto` — run non-interactively and use values from `./.build_config` (see below).
+- `--auto` — run non-interactively and use values from `.build_config` (see below).
 When `--auto` is used:
-  - If `./.build_config` exists, it will be sourced and those settings will be used without prompting.
+  - If `.build_config` exists, it will be sourced and those settings will be used without prompting.
-  - If there is no `./.build_config` and you did not pass any explicit flags (for example `--version` or `--cpr`), the script will exit and ask you to either create a saved config (by running once interactively and using `--save`) or supply explicit flags.
+  - If there is no `.build_config` and you did not pass any explicit flags (for example `--version` or `--cpr`), the script will exit and ask you to either create a saved config (by running once interactively and using `--save`) or supply explicit flags.

 - `--version <branch>` — select the kernel branch to build (e.g. `msm8916/6.12.1`).
 This overrides the saved `KERNEL_VERSION` when used alongside `--auto`.